gamepark/gamepark.github.io/docs/concepts/core-concepts.md

 It also introduces a challenge: random outputs must be reproducible.
 We could use a [Random seed](https://en.wikipedia.org/wiki/Random_seed), however Javascript default random number generator does not enforce that.
 So we instead choose to save the random outputs inside the moves after they are generated.

-### Automatic moves

-We could implement the rules of a board game without taking care of the user interface.
-Players play moves, it produces a new game state, until the game is over.

-However, in a board game, there are very often some things that the players must do without any choice.
-Like, paying gold after choosing a card to buy, refilling a river of cards, shuffling a deck, etc.

-If the user interface does not know what happens in which order after a player's decision, we cannot animate what is happening step-by-step.

-We could reimplement the rules for the front-end, but it would be a huge waste of time.

-For that reason, when we implement the rules of a game, we never update the state directly aside from the move that explicitly happened: instead we return **consequences**.

-Each consequence is a new event (we call them "moves"), that will be played automatically.

-The server never waits and apply all the automatic consequences immediately, however the client will apply the consequences step-by-step, producing an animation each time it is required.

 ## Implement board games fast

 The first version of the Game Park framework relied on the principles exposed above, and it works just fine.